Yoga Teacher Training Programs

 We Train Whole Teachers

 Circle Yoga Shala offers up to 1000 hours of yoga teacher training providing the necessary tools to meet you at the level(s) you wish to attain in becoming a teacher in service to self and others.
-From elegantly navigating general public classes to specialized groups, as well as one-on-one private training, and therapeutic settings, such as hospitals, clinics and VA, learn to teach and guide with grace, ease and clarity.
+From elegantly navigating general public classes to specialized groups, as well as one-on-one private teaching, and therapeutic settings; such as hospitals, clinics and VA, learn to teach and guide with grace, ease and clarity.
 Our programs are layered in learning and take in account the different styles of learning for individuals.